-For school tours the Museum requires a fee of $1 per student.
-Programs are free of charge for Alexandria Public Schools.
+Lessons are free to Alexandria City Public School groups, and $3 per person ($40 minimum) for all other groups.
 Chaperones are admitted free of charge.
 The maximum number of children allowed per visit is 40.

 To schedule a tour, call the Museum Monday through Friday, 10:00 a.m. to 4:00 p.m.
 Tour reservations should be made two weeks in advance.
 A tour confirmation will be sent by email.

 Groups that wish to visit more than one Alexandria site on the same day can make arrangements through the Office of Historic Alexandria.

 This kit focuses on the contributions of Northern Virginia’s African American women.
 This kit is designed for fourth grade students and corresponds to the State of Virginia’s Standards of Learning.
 The kit was funded through a grant from the Virginia Foundation for the Humanities.
 Kits may be rented from the Museum by calling 703.746.4356.